FREE CLASS

 15. Reset Routine

-I’ve shared before about my reset routine and how having this one routine can save you a ton of time and effort.
+Having my reset routine in place can save you a ton of time and effort.
 Dedicate a few minutes at the end (or middle) of each workday to do a quick sweep of your workspace.

 Toss the sludge-stained coffee mug from this morning into the sink or dishwasher, and straighten the rug that's been scooted off center after hours of rolling your chair back and forth.

 Remember, the goal of a minimalist home workspace is to create a calm, focused, and clutter-free environment that enhances your productivity and overall well-being.
-Not an empty room, a supportive one.
+It's a room that actively supports you doing your best work.

 As always, take what works and leave what doesn't.
 Adapt these tips to your personal preferences and create a space that supports your workflow.

-And once the clutter side is handled, there's a whole other layer to this: how to energize your home office so the space actually works with you.
+And once the clutter side is handled, there's a whole other layer to this, learning how to energize your home office so the space actually works with you.